 Each Board Member receives regular reports, including a comprehensive review and analysis of the Group's performance.
 Prior to Board meetings, an agenda together with the relevant documents and information are distributed to all Directors.
-The Group Executive Director and/or other relevant Board members will provide comprehensive explanation of pertinent issues and recommendations by the Management.
+The Board members will provide comprehensive explanation of pertinent issues and recommendations by the Management.
 The issues will then be deliberated and discussed thoroughly by the Board prior to decision-making.
 Proceedings of Board meetings are recorded and signed by the Chairman of the meeting.